abe-iop/driframework/doc/Initialize.md

 Before start using the Dr. Inventor Framework in your Java code, by means of the Factory class (see [Javadoc](http://backingdata.org/dri/library/latest/javadoc.html)) it is possible to programmatically set the following paper processing options:

-## Which PDF to text converter to use?
+## Which PDF-to-text converter to use?
 The Dr. Inventor Framework needs to extract semi-structured textual contents from papers in PDF format in order to enalbe any further analysis of their content.
 To this purpose, the Dr. Inventor Framework integrates two PDF-to-text converters tailored to scientific publications:

  + [PDFX](http://pdfx.cs.man.ac.uk/): an on-line Web service that extract structured textual content from PDF papers by generating an XML file.
 PDFX can process PDF files up to 5Mb: if a PDF file is greater than 5 Mb the Dr. Inventor Framework tries to compress its size to less than 5 Mb before sending the PDF to PDFX service for conversion to XML.